DevTechMike-Coder/devtechmike-coder/README.md

 ## 🧩 Philosophy
 `The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards - and even then I have my doubts." — Gene Spafford`
+`Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand. - Mark Fowler`